Kerr, Faraday, and Magnetoelectric Effects in MnBi$_2$Te$_4$ Thin Films: Optical conductivities

 The optical conductivities of antiferromagnetic (AF) MnBi$_2$Te$_4$ thin films from $N=1$ septuple layer to $N=10$ septuple layers are illustrated in Fig. \ref{fig:conductivity_AF}.
 The real and imaginary parts of $\sigma_{xx}(\omega)$ and $\sigma_{xy}(\omega)$ are plotted separately in panels (a)-(d).
 In Fig. \ref{fig:conductivity_AF} (a) and (b) we see that both the real and imaginary parts of $\sigma_{xx}(\omega)$ have typical interband absorption edge features at the $N$-dependent gap energy.
 The real and imaginary parts of $\sigma_{xy}(\omega)$ vanish identically for all even $N$ films, as shown in Fig. \ref{fig:conductivity_AF} (a) and (b), due to the combined time-reversal times spacial inversion symmetry.
 The quantum anomalous Hall (QAH) and trivial insulators are clearly distinguished by the Hall conductivities at frequencies well below the band gap.

 \ifpdf

 \fi

-For MnBi$_2$Te$_4$ thin films in ferromagnetic (FM) state, the frequency-dependence of longitudinal optical conductivity $\sigma_{xx}(\omega)$ is similar with the ones in AF state.
+For MnBi$_2$Te$_4$ thin films in ferromagnetic (FM) state, the frequency-dependence of longitudinal optical conductivity $\sigma_{xx}(\omega)$ is similar to the ones in AF state.
 In Fig. \ref{fig:conductivity_FM} (a) and (b) we show the plots of real and imaginary parts of $\sigma_{xx}(\omega)$ for MnBi$_2$Te$_4$ thin films with thickness from 5 SLs to 10 SLs, the step-like behaviors of $\Re \sigma_{xx}(\omega)$ origin from the accumulated exited subbands when the frequency increases.
-The Hall conductivities, shown in Fig. \ref{fig:conductivity_FM} (c) and (d) where we use the same color to label the same thickness as in panel (a) and (b), have different dependence on optical conductivity compared with the AF state.
-In the DC limit, a topological phase transition happens when the thickness increases to $N \ge 9$, above the critical thickness the Chern number increase from 1 to 2. $\Im \sigma_{xy}(\omega)$ shown in Fig. \ref{fig:conductivity_FM} (d) indicates that the dependence on frequency differs between $N \ge 9$ and $N < 9$ thin films.
+The Hall conductivities, shown in Fig. \ref{fig:conductivity_FM} (c) and (d) where we use the same color to label the same thickness as in panels (a) and (b), have different dependence on optical conductivity compared with the AF state.
+In the DC limit, a topological phase transition happens when the thickness increases to $N \ge 9$, above the critical thickness the Chern number increases from 1 to 2. $\Im \sigma_{xy}(\omega)$ shown in Fig. \ref{fig:conductivity_FM} (d) indicates that the frequency dependence differs between $N \ge 9$ and $N < 9$ thin films.
 Note that $\Im \sigma_{xy}(\omega) < 0$ at low frequencies for $N < 9$ thin films, this is due to the negative Berry curvature close to $\Gamma$ point in 2D bands.
-The negative Berry curvature also lead to a decrease of $\Re \sigma_{xy}(\omega)$ shown in Fig. \ref{fig:conductivity_FM} (c).
+The negative Berry curvature also leads to a decrease of $\Re \sigma_{xy}(\omega)$ shown in Fig. \ref{fig:conductivity_FM} (c).

 \ifpdf

 \fi